-Selecting, specifying and applying valves & actuators for optimum system performance
+Selecting, specifying, applying valves & actuators for optimum system performance

 He also offers advice on how to ensure valves and actuators work in harmony to deliver more comfortable indoor environments that are also energy efficient in the long term.
 And how this pairing can also support other important areas such as preventative maintenance to help the facilities management team.

 Valves and actuators are largely unseen elements of a building services system, but as Neil Gibson explains, they can have a significant impact on system performance, occupant comfort and energy efficiency.

 Despite pressure independent control valves (PICVs) being in the market for almost 20 years, it is only in the last 5 to 10 years that we have seen a significant uptake in their use.
 As a result, there has been a relatively short period of time for specifiers and installers to gain and in-depth understanding of their use and function.

 Hydronic systems, which use water as the medium for transferring heat, must be in balance.
 Any imbalance leads to overheating or over-cooling; causes discomfort for building occupants; and wastes energy.
 In the past, the main type of hydronic system contained a constant volume of water, with 3- or 4-port control valves with constant speed (low volume) pumps to control the heat output of the terminal.

 The benefit of this approach is easy sizing of control valves.
 But the constant volume approach means that water is being pumped around a system even when there is no demand.
 And this in turn leads to areas of discomfort (temperatures too hot or too cold) for occupants as well as energy waste.